Sultan Syarif Kasim II International Airport: Post-independence era

-The airfield also served as a transit stop for KNILM (Royal Dutch Indies Airways) on its Batavia–Medan and Batavia–Singapore routes.
-After Indonesia gained independence, the newly established Garuda Indonesian Airways began serving Pekanbaru with flights from Jakarta, making stopovers in Padang or Palembang.
-In the early years of independence, a new runway was constructed adjacent to the old airfield.
-Initially 800 meters long and designated with runway numbers 18 and 36, it was extended to 1,500 meters in 1950.
-By 1967, both the runway and the aircraft parking ramp were paved with asphalt to a thickness of 7 centimeters, and an additional 500 meters was added to the runway length.
+Following the Dutch withdrawal from Indonesia, the newly established Garuda Indonesian Airways began serving Pekanbaru with flights from Jakarta, with stopovers in Padang or Palembang.
+During the early years of independence, a new runway was constructed adjacent to the old airfield.
+Initially measuring 800 m (2,625 ft) and designated as runways 18 and 36, it was extended to 1,500 m (4,921 ft) in 1950.